draganignjic/timmi-ess-fusion/README.md

   - Enter worktime with "." or ","
   - Save with pressing the Enter Key
   - No Session Timeout

-## Features for employees that use Timmi Timesheet as well (Switzerland)
+  - Weeks selection shortcuts/overview

+- Timmi Timesheet integration (For employees in Switzerland)
   - ESS is embedded in Timmi
   - Synchronization of workhours.
 ESS shows you the differences that you need to book on projects
   - Book all remaining hours with one click on a project
   - "Check for Updates" Feature
   - Automatic conversion of minutes to decimal hours (8h24m => 8.4 hours)
   - Hide the weekend
   - Maximize ESS to see the weekend

 #### Credits